I've developed the reed tools listed below with much thought and care. Each has unique qualities, yet works with many different reed styles.

 Blade edges are staggered to fit the contour of cane.

-Also available with extra center space (even number of blades only).
+Also available with extra center space (with 6 blades only).
 See below.

 The Steesbassoon Dial Indicator